-Each member of job coaching staff at our supported employment agency partners ELITE and Agoriad is put through a thorough training programme prior to entering the workplace to support a young person.
-One crucial aspect of this training is Training in Systematic Instruction, or TSI Training.
-This training focuses on the strategies for supporting a young person through learning new tasks and monitoring their progress effectively and efficiently.
+Each member of the job coaching staff at ELITE and Agoriad was put through a thorough training programme prior to entering the workplace to support a young person.
+One crucial aspect of this training is Training in Systematic Instruction or TSI Training.
+This training focuses on strategies for supporting young people through learning new tasks and monitoring their progress effectively and efficiently.

 It all begins with constructing a task analysis.
 A key reason for constructing a task analysis is to ensure that the trainer/job coach is prepared to instruct the young person systematically in each task.
 By having a clear idea of:

 b) The sequence in which they will be taught

 The trainer will be in a much better position to effectively and systematically assist individuals as they learn the task.